Safe Active Dynamics Learning and Control: A Sequential Exploration-Exploitation Framework: Sequential Exploration and Exploitation for Learning Safely (SEELS)

 For these reasons, we leverage a recently-derived sampling-based uncertainty propagation scheme for reachability analysis (\randup) \cite{randSets}.
-By sampling parameters $(\k_i,\ep)$ within their confidence sets, computing reachable states $\x$ for these parameters, and approximating the reachable sets in \eqref{eq:confidence_tubes} by their convex hull, \randup provides a scalable approach to compute these tubes with minimal assumptions on the system's dynamics, enabling the use of arbitrary neural network features $\feat$.
+By sampling $M$ parameter and disturbance tuples $(\k_i^j,\epsilon_{i,k}^j, \scalebox{0.85}{$1\leq i\leq\xdim, \, 0\leq k\leq N-1$})$ within their associated bounded sets $\confset_{i,t}^\delta$ and $\Epsilon_i$, computing the resulting reachable states $\x_k^j$ for these tuples according to $x_{i,k+1}^j=h_i(\x_k^j,\ac_k^j)+\k_i^{j\top}\feat_i(\x_k^j,\ac_k^j)+\epsilon_{i,k}^j$, and approximating the reachable sets $\X_k^{t,\delta}$ in \eqref{eq:confidence_tubes} with the convex hull of the samples $\{\x_k^j\}_{j=1}^M$, \randup provides a scalable approach to compute these tubes with minimal assumptions on the system's dynamics, enabling the use of arbitrary neural network features $\feat$.
 It is fast enough to be used with common robotic systems (computing a trajectory requires less than a second for a 13-dimensional spacecraft system with a Python implementation \cite{randSets}) and can be further accelerated through parallelization on GPUs.
-Although this method lacks finite-sample guarantees of safety, asymptotic guarantees can be derived using random set theory, and finite-sample approximations are sufficient to ensure safety in practice, as demonstrated in our results.
+Although \randup lacks finite-sample guarantees of safety (see also \cite{LewJansonEtAl2021} for a recent extension with finite-sample guarantees), asymptotic guarantees can be derived using random set theory \cite{randSets}, and finite-sample approximations are sufficient to ensure safety in practice, as shown in our results.

 \textbf{Optimization-based planning}: Using \randup, we reframe a generally intractable stochastic optimal control problem into \ExploreOCP and \ReachOCP, which are non-convex optimal control problems.
-Efficiently computing solutions is an active field of research which we address through a direct method based on sequential convex programming (SCP) \cite{LewBonalli2020}.
-By solving a sequence of convexified versions of the original problem, SCP-based methods can run in real time and provide theoretical guarantees of local optimality \cite{MaoSzmukEtAl2016,BonalliCauligiEtAl2019} given an initialization within the correct homotopy class.
-In this work, we initialize each method with an infeasible straight-line trajectory, solve each convexified problem using \textrm{OSQP} \cite{StellatoBanjacEtAl2017} and provide further details in Appendix \ref{sec:obs_avoidance}.
+Efficiently computing solutions to this class of problems is an active field of research.
+In this work, we use a direct method based on sequential convex programming (SCP) \cite{LewBonalli2020}.
+By solving a sequence of convexified versions of the original problem, SCP-based methods can run in real time and provide theoretical guarantees of local optimality \cite{MaoSzmukEtAl2016,BonalliCauligiEtAl2019}.
+In this work, we initialize each method with an infeasible straight-line trajectory, solve each convexified problem using \textrm{OSQP} \cite{StellatoBanjacEtAl2017}, and provide further details in Appendix \ref{sec:obs_avoidance}.